When it comes to fashion innovation, consumer adoption and constant technological development are critical.

 Moreover, this type of vegan apple leather can be dyed and tanned without toxic chemicals.

-These ratings are based on the brands’ impact on people, animals, and the planet.
+The ratings are based on the brands’ impact on people, animals, and the planet and standards, certifications, and publicly available data.

-These apps promote transparency across the fashion industry and allow customers to make conscious purchasing decisions.
+The model promotes transparency across the fashion industry and allows customers to make conscious purchasing decisions.

 Mango Materials is an innovative company that produces bio-polyester, a form of biodegradable polyester.

-The material can be biodegraded in many environments, including landfills, wastewater treatment plants, and the oceans.
+The novel material can be biodegraded in many environments, including landfills, wastewater treatment plants, and the oceans.

 Technology has finally reached the point where we can re-program the self-assembly of collagen molecules in the lab, and build leather-like fabrics.